 The Church Health Scholars program is a gap-year, service learning fellowship for recent four-year college graduates interested in serving underserved populations and exploring the intersection of faith and health.
 During a year of meaningful work, Scholars are exposed to what it means to work in an equitable healthcare setting to serve the underserved populations of Memphis.
 Church Health aims to provide a firm foundation for Scholars to build professional and personal values, work ethic and perspective that forwards our mission to care for one another in our Memphis community.

-Since its inception as the volunteer-based Clinic Assistant Program in the mid-1990’s, the Church Health Scholars program has helped participants launch careers as medical providers, community leaders and healthcare professionals.
+Since its inception as the volunteer-based Clinic Assistant Program in the late-1980’s, the Church Health Scholars program has helped participants launch careers as medical providers, community leaders and healthcare professionals.

 COVID-19 Vaccination Requirement